asacrea/ssl_segmentation/README.md

 <p align="center"> <img src='assets/teaser.png' align="center" height="250px"> </p>

 ## Setup
-Setting up for this project involves installing dependencies and preparing the datasets.

-### Installing dependencies
 First, you should install all the dependencies, run the following line in the linux console:

 ~~~